 Editors Note: All information about The American Express Green Card has been collected independently by 10xTravel.
 The American Express Green Card is no longer available through 10xTravel.
+The Citi Premier Card is no longer available to new applicants.

 If you’re brand new to the world of travel credit cards, it’s easy to get overwhelmed and not be sure where to start.
 In this article, we’ll outline some of the best travel credit cards for beginners, depending on your travel goals.